keu/docs/astro/secrets-backend.md

 :::tip

-If you only need a local connection to your cloud for testing purposes, consider mounting your own AWS user credentials to a local Airflow environment.
-While this implementation is not recommended for deployed environments, lets you quickly test pipelines with data hosted in your cloud.
+If you only need a local connection to your cloud for testing purposes, consider mounting your user credentials to a local Airflow environment.
+While this implementation is not recommended for deployed environments, it lets you quickly test pipelines with data hosted in your cloud.
 See [Authenticate to cloud services](authenticate-to-clouds.md).

 :::